-Organized by Asia Art Archive in America and Miriam and Ira D. Wallach Division of Art, Prints and Photographs of the New York Public Library and in collaboration with Asia Art Archive in Hong Kong, the Art+Feminism: Wikipedia Edit-a-thon on Women in Art in Asia helps participants edit Wikipedia to create and improve articles about women artists and practitioners in and from Asia, including architects, designers, filmmakers, curators, and art historians.
-Books and research materials—as well as refreshments—will be provided.
+Organized by Asia Art Archive in America and Miriam and Ira D. Wallach Division of Art, Prints and Photographs of the New York Public Library and in collaboration with Asia Art Archive in Hong Kong, the Art+Feminism: Wikipedia Edit-a-thon on Women in Art in Asia helped participants edit Wikipedia to create and improve articles about women artists and practitioners in and from Asia, including architects, designers, filmmakers, curators, and art historians.
+Books and research materials—as well as refreshments—were provided.

-This Edit-a-thon is aligned with the Art+Feminism 2019 Campaign, “a campaign improving coverage of cis and transgender women, non-binary folks, feminism, and the arts on Wikipedia”.
-Following up on two previously organized edit-a-thons on women in art and exhibition histories, this event is part of an ongoing effort to contribute to discussions about the representation of art and visual culture in Asia on open-source knowledge platforms.
+This Edit-a-thon was aligned with the Art+Feminism 2019 Campaign, “a campaign improving coverage of cis and transgender women, non-binary folks, feminism, and the arts on Wikipedia”.
+Following up on two previously organized edit-a-thons on women in art and exhibition histories, this event was part of an ongoing effort to contribute to discussions about the representation of art and visual culture in Asia on open-source knowledge platforms.

 2. Enroll as an editor on the event dashboard.

 3. Attend our Wikipedia editing tutorial in advance on March 9th at the New York Public Library.
 An experienced Wikimedian will be there to assist us with technical questions.